McGrath Foundation: Partnerships

 In 2008, the McGrath Foundation partnered with Community First Credit Union and developed the McGrath Pink Visa to raise money for McGrath Breast Care Nurses.
 The McGrath Foundation has a strong corporate partnership programme, and is aligned to several well-known brands that provide fundraising and awareness support.

 The McGrath Foundation has over 40 corporate partners including Cricket Australia.

-McGrath also reached out to former Ashes adversary Andrew Strauss, who played in a Pink Test himself while captaining England’s successful 2010-11 Ashes campaign, after Strauss also found himself widowed by cancer.
-Andrew’s wife Ruth, who he had met in Sydney, had passed away from a rare form of lung cancer on 29 December 2018 after Strauss had stepped down as England’s director of cricket to look after her.
-Ahead of the 2019 edition of the Ashes in England, it was announced that Day 2 of the Lord’s Test would benefit the Ruth Strauss Foundation in much the same way that Day 3 of the Sydney Test benefits the McGrath Foundation.
+McGrath also reached out to former Ashes adversary Andrew Strauss, who played in a Pink Test himself while captaining England's successful 2010-11 Ashes campaign, after Strauss also found himself widowed by cancer.
+Andrew's wife Ruth, who he had met in Sydney, had died from a rare form of lung cancer on 29 December 2018 after Strauss had stepped down as England's director of cricket to look after her.
+Ahead of the 2019 edition of the Ashes in England, it was announced that Day 2 of the Lord's Test would benefit the Ruth Strauss Foundation in much the same way that Day 3 of the Sydney Test benefits the McGrath Foundation.